GuenterQuast/PhyPiDAQ/README.md

 For conveniencs, installation files for external packages in pip wheel format are provided in subrirectory *.whl*.

+The visualization modules depend on *matplotlib.pyplot*, *Tkinter* and *pyQt5*, which must also be installed.

 After setting up your Raspberry Pi with the actual stable debian release *stretch*, the following steps should be taken to update and install all necessary packages:

 ```bash
 sudo apt-get update